fabiospampinato/tiny-sqlite3/readme.md

 # Tiny SQLite3

-A tiny cross-platform client for SQLite3, with the official precompiled binaries as the only third-party dependencies.
+A tiny cross-platform client for SQLite3, with precompiled binaries as the only third-party dependencies.

+A nice feature about this module is that queries are processed in another process by SQLite3, and Node's hyper-slow streams are bypassed, so actually the main thread stays idle and able to perform work almost for the entire time, while `better-sqlite3` blocks.

 ## Install